-145 CEOs Call On Senate To Pass 'Commonsense, Bipartisan' Gun Laws
+145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 But the president's stance on gun issues has also wavered.
 For instance, he has recently insisted U.S. background checks are already strong.
 And in early August, Trump said he's in favor of red flag laws — but that push seems limited to having Congress back states' attempts to enact their own laws, rather than codifying the approach in federal law.

 Those statements came more than a year after Trump made pledges about tighter gun control.
-After saying he supported comprehensive background checks, Trump said in March of 2018, "Very strong improvement and strengthening of background checks will be fully backed by White House."
+After saying he supported comprehensive background checks, Trump said in March 2018, "Very strong improvement and strengthening of background checks will be fully backed by White House."

 Very strong improvement and strengthening of background checks will be fully backed by White House.
 Legislation moving forward.
 Bump Stocks will soon be out.
 Highly trained expert teachers will be allowed to conceal carry, subject to State Law.
 Armed guards OK, deterrent!.......— Donald J. Trump (@realDonaldTrump) March 12, 2018